 As another example, this time using real data, one of our projects required the evaluation of how settlement monies received by homeowners in a contaminated neighborhood would affect the local economy.
-The results indicated that a $30.5 million settlement to homeowners would generate $35.8 million in output in the area’s local economy broken down by direct, indirect, and induced effects as indicated in Figure 1.
+The results indicated that a $30.5 million settlement to homeowners would generate $35.8 million in output in the area’s local economy broken down by direct, indirect, and induced effects.

 The $5.3 million dollar excess above the original $30.5 million settlement is generated by the multiplier effect of that money being spent and spent again in the local economy.
 Additionally, around 300 jobs would be created in the area, with a $21 million increase in Gross Domestic Product and a $12 million increase of labor income.
 Further, the settlement would generate around $2.8 million in federal taxes and $1.6 million in state and local taxes.